 The department currently offers two areas of concentration:

 Students with a master's degree in another discipline may be required to complete additional graduate course work in specific areas of communication deemed necessary by the student's advisor and advisory committee.
 Graduate work taken beyond the master's degree may be judged applicable by the advisory committee, but post-master's graduate credits beyond 9 semester hours will not count toward the 60 credit minimum required for the Ph.D.
 Doctoral students may not take more than six credit hours of independent study.
 Online courses and 600-level courses do not count toward degree requirements.

-Students are strongly encouraged to take all of the Summer Scholars courses and are required to take at least two.
+Students are strongly encouraged to take all of the Summer Scholars courses.

 Core Courses (9 credits)